Meet Our Prevention Staff

 Robert Zlotnick, Ph.D.

 Kathleen Merlino McFadden, Associate Director has been with Atlantic Prevention Resources since 1993.
 Throughout the years, her job responsibilities have changed with the growth of the agency and according to grants awarded to APR (many which she wrote).
 Kathleen was instrumental in getting APR involved in the Strengthening Families Program and implementing Botvin Life Skills – both evidence based programs recognized for their effectiveness in the 2016 Surgeon General’s Report., “Facing Addicition in America”.
-She holds a Bachelor’s Degree in Health Education from Montclair University and completed graduate work @ Georgian Court College to obtain a New Jersey State Student Assistance Counselor (SAC) certification.
+She holds a Bachelor’s Degree in Health Education from Montclair University and completed graduate work at Georgian Court College to obtain a New Jersey State Student Assistance Counselor (SAC) certification.
 For many years, Mrs. McFadden worked in schools of Atlantic County facilitating groups and doing individual counseling with high-risk youth.

 Long before it became a state mandate, Kathleen recognized the need and value of bullying prevention in the schools and APR was on the cutting edge of becoming trained and certified in the Olweus Bullying Prevention Program.
 Together, with CEO Bob Zlotnick and later, Jen Pielhau, over 25 school committees have been trained in the Olweus Bullying Prevention Program.